giangvo1125/medusa-meilisearch-plugin/README.md

 - Flexible configurations for specifying searchable and retrievable attributes.
 - Utilize MeiliSearch's powerful search functionalities including typo-tolerance, synonyms, filtering, and more.
+- Automatically to add all entities when starting the application if match with the configuration.

 ## Install